-As listed in Figure 2.2, the first steps of both the spectrometer and photometer pipelines are identical and are described in Section 3 of [AD01].
-After application of the processing steps described in section 3 of [AD01], the raw samples for each spectrometer detector, i, will have been converted into RMS voltage and current timelines as denoted by: $V{d-RMS-i}(t)$ and $I{b-RMS-i}(t)$, respectively.
-These quantities are contained in the Level 0.5 Spectrometer Detector Timeline Product.
+After application of the processing steps common to both the photometer and spectrometer detectors [Section 3 of AD01], the raw samples for each one of the 66 spectrometer detectors, labeled i, will have been converted into RMS voltage timelines, VRMS-i(t).
+These quantities are contained in the Level 0.5 Spectrometer Detector Timeline Product (SDT).